The Scoop: What to Know About Overseas Adventure Tours (OAT)

 Private Options

-Starting in 2022, OAT began offering Personalized Private Adventures for groups of five to 10 people.
-These private departures of established itineraries include a Trip Experience Leader.
+OAT offers Personalized Private Adventures for groups of five to 10 people.
+These private departures are available using existing itineraries, and include a dedicated Trip Experience Leader.
 The private group premium amount depends on the number of travelers in a group.
 Some of the most popular private tours include Ultimate Africa, Sicily’s Ancient Landscapes, and Japan’s Cultural Treasures

 Sustainability Efforts